You can find these resources using the following tools:

 You can find print books and DVDs by using the following tools:

-Print version of periodicals are available only at the Perth and Pembroke campus locations.
+Print versions of periodicals are available only at the Perth and Pembroke campus locations.
 Borrowing is permitted for a 7-day period.

 You can find specific print periodicals using the following tools:

 The Reserve collection is made up of items that faculty members have put aside for student consultation.

 You can find Reserve material using the following tool: